plyint/encpass.sh/README.md

 source $ENCPASS_HOME_DIR/completion
 ```

-Now when you type your commands you type the first few characters and then hit \<TAB\> for the command to complete.
-Bonus, this works for subcommands, buckets and secrets as well! :)
+Now when you type your commands, you can type the first few characters and then hit \<TAB\> for the command to complete.
+Bonus, this works for subcommands, buckets and secrets as well!
+Add the source command to your rc file or use the "encpass home directory" function (as mentioned below) to have command completion for encpass automatically loaded when your shell starts.

 **Alias encpass.sh to ep**